Recreational hiker, novice trip report writer, nature lover.

 The descent off of Giant is very steep and was slow going.
 It didn't take Candy long to catch me, about twenty minutes, even with her being a bit hobbled.
 I had stopped for a bit to chat with a group of hikers that included someone I knew from work, oddly enough.

 So when she caught me and relayed the story of how she got hurt and where Kory was, I was concerned.
 But we were so far down Giant by that point and the thought of going back up and then down three miles of steep hell that would be Giant wasn't as thrilling as just continuing on.
 So we forged ahead with Kory catching up to us about two-thirds of the way down Giant.

-We snapped our usual summit photos with our number six displayed for Kory and I and Candy with a full ten.
+We snapped our usual summit photos with our number six displayed for Kory and me and Candy with a full ten.
 And then my water decisions came back to haunt me as I took the last swigs of my water from my pack.
-Were were six and half miles in with another five to go on the descent, with an injured hiker.
+We were six and half miles in with another five to go on the descent, with an injured hiker.
 Rut Roh, Shaggy.

 Rocky Peak Ridge Descent & Mistake #9

 The hike down Rocky Peak Ridge included some open-face scrambles for a while and some decent elevation.
 We stayed together as a group and started to take stock of our combined water situation.
 Candy was getting low and Kory was letting me use his backup water bottle (as I made a note to carry one to two from now on).